-We’re set (with your help, see bottom of page) to create and install (as visualised above), at the ‘gateway’ to the world’s-first garden suburb with its beautifully conserved Arts & Crafts environment, this dazzling Yeats-inspired sculpture by artist (and youngest Royal Academician), Conrad Shawcross with, engraved in a wide circular stone base, Yeats’s lines…
+We’re set (with your help) to create and install, at the ‘gateway’ to the world’s-first garden suburb with its beautifully conserved Arts & Crafts environment, this dazzling Yeats-inspired sculpture by artist (and youngest Royal Academician), Conrad Shawcross RA with, engraved in a wide circular stone base, Yeats’s lines…

 Enwrought with golden and silver light,